Facts on Tibet

 Birds: Black-necked crane, Lammergeier, Great crested grebe, Bar-headed goose, Ruddy shelduck, Ibis-bill

-Tibet located at the centre of Asia, with an area of 2.5 million square kilometers.
+Tibet located at the center of Asia, with an area of 2.5 million square kilometers.
 The earth’s highest mountains, a vast arid plateau and great river valleys make up the physical homeland of 10 million Tibetans.
 It has an average altitude of 13,000 feet above sea level.

 A land of ancient Buddhist culture, awesome landscapes, artistic monasteries, and centuries-old caravan trails, Tibet is a destination out of the ordinary.
 It is the place of ambiguity and mystery, and renowned as the roof of the world.
 Long considered as the forbidden kingdom, Tibet’s mystical powers draw intrepid travelers from all over the world.
 For many years Tibet remained shut off to the world, slowly travel routes are being opened up and travel restrictions relaxed to allow travelers to experience this mystical place.

 Tibet situated on the biggest and highest plateau in the world.
 It melts down into the harsh Chinese interior in the north and is hemmed by in the Himalayan mountain range in the south.
 The eastern plateau blends with the dense forest and jungles marching up form southeast Asian.
 Most people conjure up images of Tibet as being a frozen and barren place but in fact, it is a diverse environment that is home to a surprising variety of animals, plant life and an agriculturally intricate and religious driven race of people.